Key Takeaways

 DEFAULT CURRENT_TIMESTAMP |

-Critical Oracle gotcha: Oracle's DATE type stores both date and time (to the nearest second).
+Critical Oracle gotcha: Oracle's DATE stores both date and time (to the nearest second).
 This is unlike every other database where DATE is date-only.
 If you query WHERE event_date = DATE '2026-05-01' in Oracle and the column has a time component, you'll get no results.
 Use TRUNC(event_date) to strip the time, or use TIMESTAMP columns from the start.

 -- Works the same way in MySQL 8.0.16+, PostgreSQL, Oracle, and SQL Server